Capture the case.

 Yes.
 Case logging, operative documentation, billing review, analytics, and surgical reference address work shared across surgical specialties.
 Procedure-specific outputs remain decision support and require surgeon or coding-team review.

 Yes.
 You can paste or upload an existing operative note for review.
-UNIRA can surface candidate codes, modifier considerations, possible documentation gaps, and potential mismatches tied back to the note.
+UNIRA can surface candidate codes, modifier considerations, and documentation details worth strengthening, tied back to the note.

-No. UNIRA supports documentation and coding review.
+UNIRA supports documentation and coding review by connecting candidate codes, modifier considerations, and review points to the operative record.
 Final coding, claim submission, and payer-specific decisions remain with the surgeon, certified coder, and practice billing workflow.

-No. UNIRA can still help with documentation, billing review, analytics, and reference.
-A more continuous case record gives the platform more context and makes the longitudinal view of your practice more complete.
+Each case adds context for documentation, billing review, analytics, and reference.
+A more continuous case record gives the platform a more complete longitudinal view of your practice.

 You retain ownership of the content you add to UNIRA.
 You can export your data and delete your account under the platform’s published terms and privacy controls.

-Build a record that helps with today’s operative note, this month’s numbers, and the next question you ask.
+Build a record that connects today's operative note, this month's numbers, and the next question you ask.